-To subscribe to my No Dig Gardens blog (no e-mail necessary), right-click on the orange RSS button (lower left of this page) and then paste the URL into your RSS reader.
+To subscribe to my No Dig Gardens blog (no e-mail necessary), right-click on the orange RSS button (top right of this page) and then paste the URL into your RSS reader.

 Once you start, you will be amazed at how RSS brings the world to you.